 Jeera rice, or cumin rice, is a fragrant and flavorful dish that pairs beautifully with lentils, curries, and vegetables.
 The aroma of cumin seeds combined with perfectly fluffy rice makes this recipe a must-have for comfort food.
 Making rice in a rice cooker is easy and guarantees consistency every time.

-I am so addicted to the convenience of a rice cooker that I can't think of life without this super useful and handy kitchen appliance.
-It saves me a lot of time as I can do multiple tasks simultaneously.
-I am sure whether you're cooking cumin rice for a weekday meal or a special gathering using a rice cooker, this simple recipe will become a favorite in your kitchen!
+I'm so addicted to the convenience of a rice cooker that I can't think of life without this super useful and handy kitchen appliance.
+It saves me time as I can do multiple tasks simultaneously.
+Whether you're cooking cumin rice for a weekday meal or a special gathering using a rice cooker, this simple recipe will surely become a favorite in your kitchen!

 - Consistency - It ensures perfectly cooked rice every time without worrying about burning or undercooking.

-- Ease of preparation - It is perfect for anyone including those who don't know cooking.
+- Ease of preparation - It is perfect for anyone, including those who don't know how to cook.

 - Fail-proof - Making jeera rice in a rice cooker is quick, easy, and almost foolproof.